OpenVidu/openvidu.io-docs/docs/deployment/deploying-on-premises.md

 You can press `Ctrl+C` to come back to the shell and OpenVidu will be executed in the background.

+#### Available services

+- Consume [OpenVidu REST API](reference-docs/REST-API/){:target="_blank"} through `https://server/`
-If the application is enabled, it will be available at `https://server/`
+- If the [application](#videoconference-application) is enabled, it will also be available at `https://server/`

-You can open OpenVidu Dashboard to verify if the platform is working as expected go to `https://server/dashboard/` with credentials:
+- You can open OpenVidu Dashboard to verify everything is working as expected at `https://server/dashboard/` with credentials:
     - user: OPENVIDUAPP
     - pass: the value of OPENVIDU_SECRET in `.env` file

 <br>